Teaching Literature Through Drama

 1-Month Weekend Training Program For Teachers

-The 1-month weekend workshop is specially designed for the working primary and middle school teachers, who must understand the importance of drama in teaching literature and learn the fundamental drama techniques to make their sessions more lively, enjoyable and far more effective.
+The 1-month weekend workshop intends to give more than 36 hours of training to primary and middle school teachers, who must understand the importance of drama in teaching literature and learn the fundamental drama techniques to make their sessions more lively, enjoyable and far more effective.
 In eight extensive sessions you will learn how to adapt prose and poetry into performance pieces, advise their students to take up suitable roles and help them to put up their best performance.
 You will be introduced to the contemporary drama process applied in schools worldwide and the basics of performance through voice, speech, movement and design.
 On successfully completing the program you will receive a certificate of participation from the Actor Factor Theatre Company.

 1. 20 drama based activities tailor made for Indian classrooms